Percy Jackson & the Olympians: The Lightning Thief: Rick Riordan's response

+Chris Columbus' response

-In a 2025 interview with GQ, Chris Columbus revealed that after the movie came out, he realized that he "was alienating a good part of the audience who loved these books."
-He also added that "I put myself in a situation for the first time, probably only time in my career, where I was approaching a project not as a full-fledged adoring fan.
-When I got into Harry Potter, I was a fanboy first and foremost.
-When I got into Percy Jackson, I like the books, they're fine, but I think I can make them better.
+In a 2025 interview, Chris Columbus said that after the movie came out, he realized that he "was alienating a good part of the audience who loved these books."
+He admitted that he went in thinking "I like the books, they're fine, but I think I can make them better.
 Huge mistake.
-I felt badly about that because I changed certain elements of the books because I thought it would be more interesting to me as a filmmaker."
+I felt bad about that because I changed certain elements of the books because I thought it would be more interesting to me as a filmmaker."